iHeartGraph/Euler/README.md

 Here, C0 and C1 should only communicate with the shared drive after Alice and Bob have authenticated with them, respectively.
 However in time step 5, C1 connects to the shared drive without Bob's prior authorization.
 Pattern would be difficult to detect with other anomaly-based IDS's--all of which either do not consider the spatial relationship between Bob and the shared drive, or do not consider the temporal distinction between the edge (C1, SD) at times 1 and 5.

-This framework is scalable to large datasets, and is much faster than every other temporal link prediction method we tried, while retaining similar, or better precision and AUC.
+This framework is scalable to large datasets, and is much faster than every other temporal link prediction method we tried

 <img src="/img/scalability.png" width="375"/>) <img src="/img/runtimes.png" width="350"/>